ajeyprasand/Tasks-manager/Readme.md

-# TaskManager UI
+# TaskManager

 ## Overview
-The TaskManager UI is designed to interact seamlessly with the TaskManager API (Task_2).
-It provides a user-friendly interface to manage tasks efficiently.
+The TaskManager is designed to provided a user-friendly interface to manage project tasks efficiently.

 ## Tools Used
   1. **Language:**